General relativity: Causal structure and global geometry

 In general relativity, no material body can catch up with or overtake a light pulse.
 No influence from an event A can reach any other location X before light sent out at A to X. In consequence, an exploration of all light worldlines (null geodesics) yields key information about the spacetime's causal structure.
 This structure can be displayed using Penrose–Carter diagrams in which infinitely large regions of space and infinite time intervals are shrunk ("compactified") so as to fit onto a finite map, while light still travels along diagonals as in standard spacetime diagrams.

 Aware of the importance of causal structure, Roger Penrose and others developed what is known as global geometry.
 In global geometry, the object of study is not one particular solution (or family of solutions) to Einstein's equations.
 Rather, relations that hold true for all geodesics, such as the Raychaudhuri equation, and additional non-specific assumptions about the nature of matter (usually in the form of energy conditions) are used to derive general results.

-Horizons
+Event horizons

 Using global geometry, some spacetimes can be shown to contain boundaries called horizons, which demarcate one region from the rest of spacetime.
-The best-known examples are black holes: if mass is compressed into a sufficiently compact region of space (as specified in the hoop conjecture, the relevant length scale is the Schwarzschild radius), no light from inside can escape to the outside.
+The best-known examples are black holes: if mass is compressed into a sufficiently compact region of space (as specified in the hoop conjecture, the relevant length scale is the Schwarzschild radius, given by the equation $r_\text{s} = \frac{2 G M}{c^2} ,$), no light from inside can escape to the outside.
 Since no object can overtake a light pulse, all interior matter is imprisoned as well.
 Passage from the exterior to the interior is still possible, showing that the boundary, the black hole's horizon, is not a physical barrier.